Bike/hominy/README.md

 # How to use

-Load the `burke` system.
-Call `(burke:repl)` to get a Burke REPL with the base library, which includes some of the operatives etc. in the Kernel report and some other stuff also, which is not fully documented.
+Load the `hominy` system.
+Call `(hominy:repl)` to get a Hominy REPL with the base library, which includes some of the operatives etc. in the Kernel report and some other stuff also, which is not fully documented.
 As of this writing, the parts of the Kernel report implemented are most of the "core library features", as well as a version of keyed static variables.
 Use `(exit)` to exit the REPL.

-`burke:read`, `burke:read-from-string`, `burke/interpreter:eval`, `burke/interpreter:lookup`, and `burke/interpreter:combine` can be employed together to execute Burke code from within the host Lisp REPL.
+`hominy:read`, `hominy:read-from-string`, `hominy/interpreter:eval`, `hominy/interpreter:lookup`, and `hominy/interpreter:combine` can be employed together to execute Hominy code from within the host Lisp REPL.

 ## The compiler

 So far only the "tree" compiler is remotely operable.
 It can do some basic optimizations like avoiding consing environments in basic cases, reducing combinations of basic operatives like `$let` or `$if`, etc.

-To use it, try `(burke:repl :modules (list (burke/cenv:module) (burke/treec:module)))`.
+To use it, try `(hominy:repl :modules (list (hominy/cenv:module) (hominy/treec:module)))`.
 Then you will be able to use the `compile` applicative and the `standard-compilation-environment`.
 To compile a combiner, do `(compile combiner-goes-here standard-compilation-environment)` and you will get a compiled combiner back.

-For now the only real target for Burke is a VM.
+For now the only real target for Hominy is a VM.

 # What is this?